 1. Place your right foot across your left thigh.

 2. Bend your left knee into a semi-squat-like position.

 3. If it is too difficult to balance, place your hands around your left ankle or the floor.

 4. This will stretch your gluteus minimus (the small muscle on the side of your buttocks).

 Hold each stretch for at least 45 seconds.
 One minute or longer is ideal.
-If you hold for less than 45 seconds, you won’t get the true benefit of the exercise.
-It will still feel good but won’t really serve the purpose of decreasing the tightness and improving flexibility in the target area.
+If you hold for less than 45 seconds, you won’t get the true benefit of the stretch and even though it may feel good, it won’t really serve the purpose of decreasing the tightness and improving flexibility in the target area.

 All three movements require you to hold your balance on one leg.
 If this is too difficult at first, stand beside a wall or chair and hold on to a stable surface for an increase in balance.
 It always surprises me how little balance people have.